pukdev/shutdown-timer/README.md

 - **Resource efficient** - Minimal memory footprint
 - **Robust error handling** - Graceful failure management
 - **Clean termination** - Proper process cleanup

+## 🔒 Security & Privacy

+### What This App Does
+- ✅ **Only shutdown command** - Uses Windows built-in `shutdown` command
+- ✅ **No network access** - Completely offline operation
+- ✅ **No data collection** - Zero telemetry or analytics
+- ✅ **No registry changes** - Leaves system untouched
+- ✅ **Transparent code** - Full source available

+### What This App NEVER Does
+- ❌ No internet connections
+- ❌ No file system modifications outside temp folder
+- ❌ No personal data access
+- ❌ No background processes
+- ❌ No automatic updates or phone-home

+### Antivirus Notes
+Some antivirus may flag PyInstaller executables as suspicious - this is a known false positive.
+The complete source code is available for inspection.